 Doing more quantitative subjects signals intelligence

 There’s also an interesting signalling effect.
 Many employers want to have intelligent employees.
 And it turns out that your degree choice does, to an extent, signal the level of intelligence you have.
 Many of the stereotypes we have here are fairly accurate.
-This table (part 1 and part 2) shows the average SAT scores of US students by major choice using data from ETS, and maps the SAT scores onto an IQ score.
+This table shows the average SAT scores of US students by major choice using data from ETS, and maps the SAT scores onto an IQ score.
 (SAT scores are pretty good proxies for IQ scores.)
 Subjects like Physics, Math, Engineering and Philosophy lead the pack, with subjects getting less and less quantitative lower down with Social Work at the bottom.

 Now this isn’t to say that all people who study Physics are smarter than people who study Social Work.
 It isn’t actually even saying that you have to be smarter to understand Physics than Social Work.
 It might just be that smart people tend to go into Physics because they feel like that’s what smart people ought to do.
 That is, the stereotypes might be self-reinforcing.